pradeephubgit/appsignal-docs/source/standalone-agent/installation.html.md

 We are in the process of testing and packaging the standalone agent on Linux distributions that are most popular with our customers.
 [Let us know](mailto:support@appsignal.com) if you want to run the agent on a distribution that is not supported yet.

-### Ubuntu
+### Debian and Ubuntu

-The agent has been tested on Ubuntu LTS 14.04, 16.04 and 18.04.
+The agent has been tested on Ubuntu LTS 14.04/16.04/18.04/20.04 and Debian 8/9/10.
 First make sure the following packages are installed.
 All the following commands need root permissions, you might have to use `sudo`.

 ```bash
 apt-get install curl gnupg apt-transport-https